-I am a Senior Lecturer in International Relations and Diplomacy and also the Subject Leader for International Relations and Diplomacy (Joint Honours programme).
-I oversee the academic delivery and management of this specialist course and provide students with varied learning experience through which they develop necessary skills and training required for a career in international politics and diplomacy.
+I am a Senior Lecturer in International Relations and Diplomacy, I oversee the academic delivery and management of this specialist course and provide students with varied learning experience through which they develop necessary skills and training required for a career in international politics and diplomacy.
 I run study visits to a number of international institutions such as the United Nations Office in Geneva (UNOG), the European Parliament in Brussels, where students learn about key functions of international political institutions and the role these institutions play in promoting democracy, world peace, political stability and development around the world.
 I coordinate work-based learning for all International Relations and Diplomacy students through external opportunities for internships and vocational training.

 I currently teach a number of core modules in International Relations and Diplomacy.
 These include Introduction to International Relations and Global Development, International Institutions and Diplomacy, Independent Study in International Relations and Diplomacy, Internship/Vocational module and Global Watch: International Events and the Media

 My teaching/research interests include International Studies, Global Development and Population Studies.
 I am also interested in Statistical/ and Quantitative Techniques as tools to help our analysis of the real world..
 I have carried out teaching/research engagements in a number of academic institutions in the UK and abroad.
 I originally qualified in geography up to PhD level and was a lecturer specialising in human geography in both Nigeria and the UK, specializing in development studies.